Abhi1697/Finderr-The-Dating-App/README.txt

 Finderr - The Dating App
 May 2020 – Jun 2020

+Project description
-Project descriptionThe project serves the following purposes:
+The project serves the following purposes:
 1. It will be used for general purposes like viewing the user’s profile, editing profile, logging in, logging out, and signing up.
 2. If users are required to propose, the same will be used by entering the valid details of the user and target user.
 3. The user can see who proposed him/her.